Starblazer-Rover/billee_bot/README.md

 If you need to make a specific message, look up the ROS documentation for it and follow the description
 An example of this would be when I made an IMU message using the camera's IMU data for the robot_localization package

+## Autonomous Movement
+To start, autonomous movement uses everything based off of transforms Transforms are the locations of something relative to the robot's COM (base_link) A general overview of these transforms would be:
+'''sensor_links -> base_link -> odom -> map -> world'''